dutykh/dutykh.github.io/_posts/2016-03-01-QuantumChaos.md

 * M. Porter.
 [An Introduction to Quantum Chaos](http://arxiv.org/abs/nlin/0107039), [Arxiv.org](http://arxiv.org/), 2001

 The reference is a little bit long, but it includes a lot of interesting historical information.
 Finally, I can say that after reading it I have an impression to have understood something about Quantum Chaos (QC)! :) In particular, you will learn that QC appears in three different kinds.
+I also had an impression that this research topic is essentially open.
+Very little is known about genuine QC.

 ---